Wollongong is naturally prone to flooding.

 Keep in mind that you will generally need to get approval from Council, and possibly other government agencies, for work that involves removing trees, excavation, scour protection, bank stabilisation, or where there are any threatened plant or animal species present.

-If you need advice on the maintenance of watercourses, please email or call us on (02) 4227 7111.
+If you need advice on the maintenance of watercourses, pleasecall us on (02) 4227 7111 or use the button below to make an online enquiry.

 Stormwater issues are a common problem for many residents due to our city's climate and topography.
 In some cases, it can cause disputes between neighbours.